Paint a rose with watercolors and a black resist medium to create gorgeous faux stained glass rose art, as shown in the how-to photographs below.

 or 140 lb cold press watercolor paper

-- Rose art template (optional)
+- Rose art template (optional–alternatively, you can draw a rose)

-- Paintbrushes and/or water brushes
+- Watercolor Paintbrushes

 Related: Fun Art and Craft Ideas for Kids

-How to Make Black Glue for Rose Painting
+How to Make Black Glue:

 and shake well.